 .cypto vs .zil – What’s the Difference and Which NFT Domain is Best?

-The cryptoverse is exploding with growth and new projects.
-One of the most interesting developments in the crypto space has been the emergence of non-fungible tokens, or NFTs.
+The cryptoverse is exploding with growth and new projects, one of the more interesting developments has been the emergence of domain names (.crypto and .zil) as non-fungible tokens, or NFTs.
 While a cryptocurrency like Bitcoin can be traded for other cryptocurrencies on exchanges, an NFT is unique to each user and cannot be exchanged for another asset.

 As these two projects are validating the viability of NFTs, it begs the question: which domain extension should you pick for your payment processing needs, a .crypto or a .zil?
-A .crypto extension uses the Ethereum blockchain while a .zil which uses the Zilliqua block chain.
+The .crypto extension uses the Ethereum blockchain while a .zil which uses the Zilliqua block chain, so which one is best?

 Are NFT Domains Worth Getting?